jpanther/dectorio/README.md

 Limited testing has been completed with other mods.
 Warnings will be shown in-game to highlight any known issues.
 If you come across a specific compatibility issue, please let me know and I'll see what I can do to fix it.

+Dectorio includes specific support for [Alien Biomes](https://mods.factorio.com/mods/Earendel/alien-biomes).

-Mods with additional Dectorio support (thanks!): [Concreep](https://mods.factorio.com/mods/Mylon/Concreep), [FARL](https://mods.factorio.com/mods/Choumiko/FARL), [Pavement Drive Assist](https://mods.factorio.com/mods/Arcitos/PavementDriveAssist)
+Mods with additional Dectorio support (thanks!): [Concreep](https://mods.factorio.com/mods/Mylon/Concreep), [FARL](https://mods.factorio.com/mods/Choumiko/FARL), [Pavement Drive Assist](https://mods.factorio.com/mods/Arcitos/PavementDriveAssist).

 It is not recommended to use other coloured signal mods at the same time as Dectorio.
 This can cause coloured signals to be overwritten multiple times and lead to game-breaking compatibility issues with other mods.
 If you would like more colours, you can add these in the Dectorio config.lua file (instructions are in the file).